-Finally, the Board finds that granting the variance will be in harmony with the general spirit. intent, and purpose of the Comprehensive Plan.
-The Board of Appeals notes that Applicants' request makes use of existing structures and that the proposed work will not materially change the Property's overall impact upon the environment.
+Finally, the Board finds that granting the variance will be in harmony with the general spirit, intent, and purpose of the Comprehensive Plan.
+The Board of Appeals notes that Applicants' request makes use of existing structures and footprints where it can, and that the Applicants ask for no more than what may commonly be found on other similarly situated properties..